-8. Return to Child Care or Preschool:
+8. Return to School:

-• Your child can return after the vomiting and fever are gone.
+• Your child can return to school after the vomiting and fever are gone.

 Call Your Doctor If

 - Vomits clear fluids for more than 8 hours

 - Vomiting lasts more than 24 hours

 - Signs of dehydration occur

 - Diarrhea becomes severe or contains blood

 - Pain occurs and becomes constant

 - You think your child needs to be seen

 - Your child becomes worse